markc/markup/README.md

 Remember to always switch back to the master branch to make changes so the above just becomes a slightly tedious but trouble free procedure.
-You can always set up shell alias to make the above a simple procedure and in this example the first `git push` stage will pull up your configured editor (ie; echo $EDITOR) to add the commit message...
+You can always set up shell alias to simplfy this procedure and in this example below the first `git push` stage will pull up your configured editor (ie; echo $EDITOR) to add the commit message...

     alias gh='\
       git commit -a && \